andremaldonado/klaus/readme.md

 ## ⚖️ License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See [LICENSE](./LICENSE) for details.

 Happy productivity! 🚀